 If you’re fascinated by weather, you’ll love our Tornadoes Map, created with data from local weather geek Matt Malone by Oakland County’s award-winning GIS team.
 It shows a limited history of the tornado paths and touchdown points, and their EF scale ratings, from 1953 – 2015.
 Go back to July of 1957, and view the path of an EF4 tornado that traveled 29.9 miles, almost all the way across the southern portion of Oakland County.
 In 1998, a funnel was spotted after having touched down near Otter Road and Sylvan Lake.
 It lifted without causing any damage – what a relief!
 Click on the map to learn more and get details on twisters that touched down here in the past.

 Do you know what to do in the event of a tornado?
 People are often confused by the terms: watch and warning.
-With a late start to spring-like weather in Oakland County, take a few minutes to refresh your memory on the differences between a watch and a warning, and learn what steps you should take to stay protected.
+Stay prepared and learn the differences between a watch and a warning, and understand what steps you should take to stay protected.

 - Tornado Watch